 Can You Stop Sweating On The Face and Head?

 We have successfully treated a number of patients who have sweating of the anterior scalp and upper forehead, although it is not as effective as axillary sweating.
 It is impossible to treat the entire scalp, therefore injections are usually restricted to the upper forehead, frontal and posterior scalp and neck.

-Botox is a purified protein produced by bacteria.
+Neurotoxins, such as Botox, are purified proteins produced by bacteria.
 Minimal amounts of the medication are injected directly into the areas being treated.
-The Botox particle is too large to move from where it has been injected, therefore it cannot travel to other parts of the body.
+The neurotoxin particle is too large to move from where it has been injected, therefore it cannot travel to other parts of the body.
 It has been widely tested and has been found to be extremely safe.
-There is RARE risk of allergic reaction.
+There is a rare risk of allergic reaction.

-Each vial of BOTOX® contains 100 units and the average dose for underarms is 1 – 2 vials.
+Each vial of neurotoxin contains 100 units and the average dose for underarms is 1 – 2 vials.
 For most women and smaller men, 1 vial should be sufficient.
-For larger patients and those who are extremely active, 2 vials are recommended.
+2 vials are recommended for larger patients and those who are extremely active.
 Most patients will have 70 – 100% reduction in sweating that lasts anywhere from 6-12 months, although results may vary.

 Alternative Hyperhidrosis Treatment Options